Welcome to the

 Travel Logistics:

-Once in The Bahamas, be aware of "island time," and roll with the punches.
-Some tasks might take much longer than you expect.
+Once in the Bahamas, be aware of "island time," and roll with the punches.
+Many things do not run on time, and many seeminingly simple or routine tasks in the US may take very long in the Bahamas.
 Be prepared for delays.
 However, we have found that this travel arrangement typically results in the most prompt arrivals and departures (and that more luggage typically arrives on time using the recommended travel plan).

 Don't forget you need a passport to enter the Bahamas!